What is low code? Definition, use cases, and benefits

 Low code will add (more) abstraction

-While the term “low code” may be relatively (the first popular instance of the phrase occurred in a 2014 Forrester report) we can trace low code back through the history of code.
+While the term “low code” may be relative (the first popular instance of the phrase occurred in a 2014 Forrester report), we can trace low code back through the history of code.
+Low code, understood historically, is another layer of abstraction between the developer and the code.

 The history of code is itself a history of abstraction: every programming language is a more human-readable version of binary code.
 What’s unreadable to us now, like FORTRAN, was a big step toward readability back in the day.
 As Nacho Iacovino, developer advocate at Clerk, wrote in a guest post for us, even modern options like React are “a low(er)-code option, compared with the alternative of vanilla JavaScript which would take many more lines of code to achieve the same results.”